Budibase/website/content/blog/ai-agents/open-source-ai-agent-platforms.md

 One obvious downside of MetaGPT is its tight focus on software development tasks.
 While it’s highly effective in this respect, the flip side of this specialization is that it might lack the general applicability of some of the other tools we’ve seen so far.

 Some users also state that MetaGPT presents higher compute costs and resource overheads than some other tools.

 So, for more basic tasks, we might be better off considering a more lightweight solution.

-On top of this, MetaGPT is strongest on single-shot workflows, but may be less effective for human-in-the-loop or iterative refinement agentic systems, compared to some other platforms.

 #### Licensing